Oklahoma Lane

 Today, Parmer County continues to be a vibrant agricultural region, with its fertile soil supporting a variety of crops and livestock.
 The county also offers recreational activities, historical landmarks, and a sense of community that reflects its diverse and resilient past.

-This timeline provides a concise overview of the key events in the history of Parmer County, Texas.
+This timeline provides a condensed summary of the historical journey of Parmer County, Texas.

 • 1876 - Parmer County is established on August 21, 1876.